 Perspective | The Oscars always get it wrong.
-Here are the real best pictures of the past 44 years.
+Here are the real best pictures of the past 46 years.

 The actual best picture: Hannah and Her Sisters

 Kids, would you believe us if we told you that there was once a Best Picture Oscar winner that starred Charlie Sheen?
 Yes, there was, and it was Oliver Stone’s pompous and bombastic Vietnam drama.
-Meanwhile, we can deal with our complicated feelings about Woody Allen elsewhere; “Hannah” proves itself to be his best movie, as Dan’s annual viewings of this novelistic comedy-drama have determined.
+Meanwhile, we can deal with our complicated feelings about Woody Allen elsewhere; “Hannah” proves itself to be his best movie.

 1987